llms.txt

 Definition

-The store ability allows a type to be used as a field in a struct with the key ability.
+The store ability allows a type to be used as a field of a struct with the key ability - directly, or nested any number of levels deep.
+Like with other abilities, the rule applies recursively: a struct can only have store if all of its fields have store.

-/// Extra metadata with `store`; all fields must have `store` as well!
+/// Extra metadata with `store`; all of its fields must have `store` as well!

 public struct Metadata has store {